First, let’s take a deeper look at all the uses pliers have.

 Being able to get leverage on the hook and keeping your hand away from the other points ensures a safe release for the fish, as well as yourself.

 The short answer is safety and efficiency.
-Sure, you can do everything listed above without a pair of pliers, but you’re going to either need multiple tools, which takes up valuable room in a boat or tackle box, or time and effort.
+Sure, you can do everything mentioned above without a pair of fishing pliers, but you’re going to either need multiple tools, which takes up valuable room in a boat or tackle box, or time and effort.

 It’s worth it to spend a little money to save time and preserve the safety of yourself, your fishing partner, as well as your catch.

-Pliers are primarily used for assisting the angler in removing hooks that are too tough to pull out by hand, or if removing the hook by hand would cause the angler to be injured.
+Pliers are primarily used for assisting the angler in removing hooks that are too tough to pull out by hand (sometimes you just need an actual hook remover), or, if removing the hook by hand would cause the angler to be injured.
 Safety for yourself and the fish are priorities when on the water.

 On top of hook removal, they can also:

-- Open split rings, which you would use to change out hooks on your lures; and
+Which you would use to change out hooks on your lures.

 Benefits of Using Fishing Pliers

-Look for stainless steel or anti-corrosion aluminum.
-There are no two ways about it, these tools are going to get wet.
+Look for stainless steel fishing pliers or anti-corrosion aluminum.
+Madbite, in particular, makes a great set of pliers with aluminum handles.
+There are no two ways about it, these fishing tools are going to get wet.